-The focal point within the U.S. Department of Defense (DoD) for operational issues and questions concerning military use of GPS is the GPS Operations Center (GPSOC), part of Air Force Space Command.
-The GPSOC, located at Schriever Air Force Base, Colorado, provides DoD and allied GPS users worldwide with anomaly reports and other information 24 hours a day, seven days a week.
-Go there...
+The GPS Operations Center (GPSOC) at Schriever Air Force Base, Colorado, is the focal point in the Department of Defense (DOD) for operational issues and questions concerning military use of GPS.
+The GPSOC, part of Air Force Space Command, provides DOD and allied GPS users worldwide with anomaly reports and other information 24 hours a day, seven days a week.

 The GPSOC is responsible for:

 - Receiving reports and coordinating responses to radio frequency interference in the use of GPS in military operations;